Ian Williams

 ©️ Justin Morris

-Williams completed his Ph.D. at the University of Toronto.
-After several years teaching poetry in the School of Creative Writing at the University of British Columbia, Williams returned to the University of Toronto as a tenured full professor of English, director of the Creative Writing program and academic advisor for the Massey College William Southam Journalism Fellowship.
+Williams completed his Ph.D. at the University of Toronto and is a tenured full professor of English, director of the Creative Writing program, and academic advisor for the Massey College William Southam Journalism Fellowship.
 He was a former Canadian Writer-in-Residence for the University of Calgary’s Distinguished Writers Program and has held many other posts, including Visiting Fellow at the American Library in Paris.